dailiang18bb/JAVA/HackerRank_Java/README.md

 * A abstract class must be **extended**
 * A abstract method must be **override**
 * A abstract method has no body `public abstract void eat();`

+### Polymorphic
+If a method marked as final, then it couldn't be overrided.